programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 }
 ```

-This file came from the [examples folder at three.js](https://github.com/mrdoob/three.js/tree/master/examples); it is a cascading style sheet file.
+This file is a cascading style sheet file.
+It came from the [examples folder](https://github.com/mrdoob/three.js/tree/master/examples) at three.js' github, which contains all the source code for the [three.js example sites](https://threejs.org/examples/).
 Save the main.css file and then you can close it.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-11.png" alt="A screenshot of the VSC editor with the director structure of the myscene folder." caption="Figure 11.
 The directory structure can be seen in the left hand panel of the VSC editor.
 The index.html file contents are shown in the main panel.
 A VSC terminal is open and shown in the bottom panel." %}